JuliaOcean/Climatology.jl/docs/src/ECCO.md

 The workflow presented here is as follows.

-- set up recommended for running analyses of `ECCO estimates`.
+- set up for running analyses of `ECCO estimates`.
 - run one computation loop on the `ECCO monthly` files.

 ```@docs